 Hummingbirds spend a lot of their time in open woodlands but they’re easily tempted into yards and gardens with flowers and feeders.
 You can make your garden and yard more appealing by avoiding large, open areas.
 Birds prefer to have shelter in the form of clusters of trees, shrubs, or even vines on harbors.
 They also prefer a varied garden.
 Opt for plants in a variety of heights.
 Hummingbirds migrate to Mexico and South America each winter.

 Hummingbirds are pollinators and are known for their habit of eating nectar and sap.
 They may also help keep pests down in your garden too.
 Hummingbirds are omnivores and sometimes feed on small insects and spiders.
 They need to eat about twice their body weight per day due to their high metabolism which helps them sustain their rapid wing beats.
+Check out this bird feeder that spins squirrels to avoid them from stealing their food.

 Keeping your lawn and garden free of chemicals like insecticides helps keep hummingbirds and other important wildlife healthy.